larcenous-lobotomy/truck-routing-simulator/README.md

 - A Network class maintains information about all the elements of the network
 - A given network can have instances of different sub-types of these classes, corresponding to the different companies involved.
-- To help manage the construction of these objects, we have a Factory class for each student.
-This class creates instances of the appropriate derived type for that student.
-Details are in Factory.javaThe files Hub.java, Truck.java, Highway.java contain definitions of the base classes.